 - quantification is expressed using a box containing a sub-snapshot pattern.
 Each item that is the subject of quantification is shown as a root object. - variables may occur more than once.
-Each occurrence of a variable must resolve to the same value when the pattern is mapped to the implementation. - nested boxes are used to reflec scope and t nested quantification.
-In the example, for each account, there must exist a customer with the same id. - links may cross box boundaries and, in general, links (and repeated variables) can be used to show sharing of structure.
+Each occurrence of a variable must resolve to the same value when the pattern is mapped to the implementation. - nested boxes are used to reflect scope and nested quantification.
+In the example, for each account, there must exist a customer with the same id.